fhirschmann/penchy/docs/job.rst

 Workloads are programs (mostly benchmarks) that are executed by a JVM.

-Workloads may contain pre- and post-hooks, which are executed before and after they are run, respectively.
+Workloads may contain hooks, which are executed before and after they are run.
+Please consult the section on :ref:`using hooks <using-hooks>`.

 Tools
 -----